-Your local Councillors form the Housing Regeneration and Overview and Scrutiny Committees are appointed to:
+Your local Councillors from the Housing Committees are appointed to:

 The Borough Residents Forum (BRF) representative attends these meetings to raise resident’s views and issues and help inform decision making.

-The BRF is the senior residents' representative body.
+The Borough Residents' Forum (BRF) is the senior residents' representative body.
 Members of this forum are elected from the area housing panels (AHPs) or from the sheltered focus group.
 The BRF is limited to 19 resident members.

-Once elected, you attend meetings in the town hall prior to each HROSC where you consider issues of housing policy and performance based on the information received from the four area housing panels, the sheltered housing focus group, the Co-op/RMO forum and residents surveys.
+Once elected, you attend meetings in the town hall prior to each Housing Committee where you consider issues of housing policy and performance based on the information received from the four area housing panels, the sheltered housing focus group, the Co-op/RMO forum and residents surveys.

-From the BRF the elected Vice-Chairman (always a resident member) attends the HROSC to report on residents’ views.
+From the BRF the elected Vice-Chairman (always a resident member) attends the Housing Committee to report on residents’ views.

-The AHPs bring together two representatives from each accredited RA within the following areas:
+The Area Housing Panels (AHPs) bring together two nominated from each accredited RA within the following areas: